Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 2. With Hat in Hand

-With hat in hand is an idiom that means “with meekness and without a trace of arrogance.”
+With hat in hand is an idiom that means to assume an attitude of respect and ask humbly for something.

 With hat in hand, the man asked the girl’s parents for her hand in marriage.